galaxyproject/jxtx/content/news/2025-6-19-gbcc-awardees.md

 [JXTX: The James P. Taylor Foundation for Open Science][1] and the JJ Travel Fellowship are pleased to announce the recipients of the 2025 Galaxy and Bioconductor Community Conference (GBCC) Scholarships.
 The JXTX Foundation provides support for students to attend conferences in computational biology and data science, where they can present their work and form connections with other researchers in the field.

-Five outstanding graduate students and postdoctoral researchers from around the globe were awarded JXTX and JJ Fund scholarships.
+Seven outstanding graduate students and postdoctoral researchers from around the globe were awarded JXTX and JJ Fund scholarships.
 These awardees will present their work at the [Galaxy and Bioconductor Community Conference 2025][2] being held July 7-11.
 Awardees represent diverse institutions and are presenting a wide range of research at the meeting.

 ## GBCC Scholarship Recipients